PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 #### System Rule
 - ASA Entity can be assigned only for active/archive entities except Individual/Joint.
 - Can't be assigned for `Deceased/Terminated` entities.
-- Allows to select the `Other` sevice team or `Own` service team.
+- Allows to select the `Existing Household` sevice team or `Own` service team.

 #### UX Rule
 - User can assign ASA Entity detials from the `Contact` tab and `Clarius Team/Service Scope` tab.
-- If user selects `Other` team, it shows `Service Team` dropdown and if user selects `Own` team, user can able to select its own team.
+- If user selects `Existing Household` team, it shows `Service Team` dropdown and if user selects `Own` team, user can able to select its own team.
 - Shows pencil icon to the right side of the `Entity Details` section.
 On click, opens the Edit dialog where user can assign ASA Entity.
 - Shows pencil icon disable when entity is marked as deceased/Terminated.
 On hover, shows tooltip message.